LamAnnieV/deploy_5/README.md

 **The Jenkinsfilev2 was ran as a different build under the name "deploy_5v2"**

 Jenkins Build:  In Jenkins create a build "deploy_5v1" to run the file Jenkinsfilev1 for the Banking application from GitHub Repository [https://github.com/LamAnnieV/deployment_4.git](https://github.com/LamAnnieV/deploy_5.git) and run the build.
 This build consists of the Clean and the Deploy stages.
+Jenkinsfilev1 primarily serves the purpose of testing, ensuring that new code changes and configurations work as intended.
+Conversely, Jenkinsfilev2 is typically associated with the staging or production environment.
+The decision to separate them is driven by best practices in software development and deployment.

 Jenkins build "deploy_5v2" was successful, however launching of the second branch does not reflect the changes made in home.html.
 After merging the second branch to the main branch the website was launched reflected the changes made in the file home.html